dcvii/ripper/doc/pieces_parts.md

 **direnv** is a tool that establishes environment variables and can run bash items as the end user navigates to the directory where the application lives.

 ### token.sh
-**token.sh** will make, if necessary, the call to `aws sts get-session-token` and set environment variables needed to
+**token.sh** will make, if necessary, the call to `aws sts get-session-token` and set environment variables needed to provide access to S3 as a source or target for exported data.

 ## The getters
 The job of the getters are to
 - get_grants
 - get_schema
-- get_token
+- get_token (optional)

 ## The putters